-Over the past few years, the economy has reeled from inflation, labor shortages, global conflict, and, yes, the Covid-19 pandemic.
+Over the past few years, the economy has reeled from inflation, labor shortages, global conflict, and the Covid-19 pandemic.
 Even before the uncertainty of today’s climate, women were grappling with unique setbacks: earning lower wages, shouldering the bulk of unpaid labor, and facing more student loan debt than men.

 Now, as mask mandates lift and job growth gains momentum, women are still lagging behind.
 An analysis of the January 2022 Bureau of Labor Statistics jobs report by the National Women’s Law Center found that there were 1.1 million fewer women in the labor force in February 2022 than in 2020.
 This reduction may be attributed to the impact the pandemic has had on industries where women are overrepresented, like retail and education.
 Or, it may be the result of the challenges caregivers and single parents (both predominantly women) face.
 Whatever the cause, women are feeling it in their wallets.

-This month the team at Bestow surveyed more than 500 women aged 18-40 to understand how they are responding to the unique challenges of today’s economy and its impact on their financial plans.
+In 2022, the team at Bestow surveyed more than 500 women aged 18-40 to understand how they are responding to the unique challenges of today’s economy and its impact on their financial decisions.

 When the pandemic struck, 61% of women reconsidered their work and how they manage money.